Advances in 3D Printing of Biopharmaceuticals

 Our goal is to help you improve the performance of your drug products.
 Would you like to learn new strategies to improve patient compliance, bioavailability, stability and efficacy, all while reducing dosage, cost and decreasing time-to-market?

-Join the drug development industry’s leading drug development specialists this March at the 2021 Global Drug Bioavailability Enhancement Summit in San Diego (March 3-4, 2021).
-Hear from 30+ senior drug bioavailability pioneers and network with 120+ senior drug development innovators and walk away with over 2 years of new drug formulation and bioavailability enhancement approaches strategies in just 2 days!
+Join the drug development industry’s leading drug development specialists this December (9th & 10th) at the 2020 Global Drug Bioavailability Enhancement Virtual Summit.
+Hear from 25+ senior drug bioavailability pioneers and network with 100’s of senior drug development innovators and walk away with over 2 years of new drug formulation and bioavailability enhancement approaches strategies in just 2 short days!

 Planning to attend?
-Register early and save $800 or sending a group?
-Register 3 and the 4th is FREE.
-Sign-up and Gain Access to:
+Register early and (save $300) or sending a group?
+Further group discounts available.

 Want to hear multiple weekly drug product development strategies and approaches from leading organizations and experts?
 Subscribe here and receive new podcast episodes, presentations, white papers, tips and resources directly from Curtis & Coulter weekly to your inbox